-High-risk AI systems pursuant to Article 6(23) are the AI systems listed in any of the following areas:
+In each of the areas listed under points 1-8, the AI systems specifically mentioned under each letter are considered to be hHigh-risk AI systems pursuant to Article 6(23) are the AI systems listed in any of the following areas:

-- 1. Biometric systems identification and categorisation of natural persons: - (a) AI systems Biometric identification system intended to be used for the 'real-time' and 'post' remote biometric identification of natural persons without their agreement; - 2.
-Management and operation of eCritical infrastructure and protection of environment: - (a) AI systems intended to be used as safety components in the management and operation of road traffic and the supply of water, gas, heating and electricity; - (aa) AI systems intended to be used to control or as safety components of digital infrastructure; - (b) AI systems intended to be used to control emissions and pollution. - 3.
+- 1. Biometrics systems identification and categorisation of natural persons: - (a) AI systems Biometric identification systems intended to be used for the 'real time' and 'post' remote biometric identification of natural persons without their agreement; - 2.
+Management and operation of eCritical infrastructure and protection of environment: - (a) AI systems intended to be used as safety components in the management and operation of road traffic and the supply of water, gas, heating and electricity;

+(aa) AI systems intended to be used to control or as safety components of digital infrastructure;

+- (b) AI systems intended to be used to control emissions and pollution. - 3.
 Education and vocational training: - (a) AI systems intended to be used for the purpose of determining access, admission or assigning natural persons to educational and vocational training institutions or programmes at all levels; - (b) AI systems intended to be used for the purpose of the purpose of assessing assessing students natural persons in with the view to evaluating learning outcomes or steering the learning process in educational and vocational training institutions or programmes at all levels educational and vocational training institutions and for assessing participants in tests commonly required for admission to educational institutions. - 4.
-Employment, workers management and access to self-employment: - (a) AI systems intended to be used for recruitment or selection of natural persons, notably for advertising vacancies, screening or filtering applications, evaluating candidates in the course of interviews or tests: - (b) AI intended to be used for making decisions on promotion and termination of work-related contractual relationships, for task allocation based on individual behavior or personal traits or characteristics and for monitoring and evaluating performance and behavior of persons in such relationships. - 5.
-Access to and enjoyment of essential private services and public services and benefits: - (a) AI systems intended to be used by public authorities or on behalf of public authorities to evaluate the eligibility of natural persons for public assistance
+Employment, workers management and access to self-employment: - (a) AI systems intended to be used for recruitment or selection of natural persons, notably for advertising vacancies, screening or filtering applications, evaluating candidates in the course of interviews or tests; - (b) AI intended to be used for making decisions on promotion and termination of workrelated contractual relationships, for task allocation based on individual behavior or personal traits or characteristics and for monitoring and evaluating performance and behavior of persons in such relationships. - 5.
+Access to and enjoyment of essential private services and public services and benefits: - (a) AI systems intended to be used by public authorities or on behalf of public authorities to evaluate the eligibility of natural persons for public assistance benefits and services, as well as to grant, reduce, revoke, or reclaim such benefits and services:

-- benefits and services, as well as to grant, reduce, revoke, or reclaim such benefits and services; - (b) AI systems intended to be used to evaluate the creditworthiness of natural persons or establish their credit score, with the exception of AI systems put into service by small scale providers for their own use; - (c) AI systems intended to be used to dispatch, or to establish priority in the dispatching of emergency first response services, including by firefighters and medical aid; - (d) AI systems intended to be used for insurance premium setting, underwritings and claims assessments.
+- AI systems intended to be used to evaluate the creditworthiness of natural persons or (b) establish their credit score, with the exception of AI systems put into service by small scale providers for their own use; - AI systems intended to be used to dispatch, or to establish priority in the dispatching (c) of emergency first response services, including by firefighters and medical aid;-

+AI systems intended to be used for insurance premium setting, underwritings (d) and claims assessments.